 Heat pump sizes range from roughly 6kW – 15kW, and are usually quoted at the industry standard temperatures, which is 7oC/35oC.
 This means a 10kW air source heat pump will deliver 10kW of heat to your home if the air temperature is 7oC and the indoor flow temperature is 35oC.

 Be it a small 6kW or large 15kW system, the size of heat pump you need for your home will ultimately depend on 3 things:

 Outdoor design temperature

 Air source heat pumps absorb heat from the air by passing icy-cold refrigerant liquid through heat exchanger coils.
 The warmer the air temperature outside, the better the heat pump will perform.
-You can find out more about the heating system’s mechanics in the article ‘how does a heat pump work’.

 To ensure that the heat pump can meet your home’s demand for heat all year round, heat pumps are sized based on the coldest air temperatures of the year for your area.
 For example, heat pumps installed in Manchester use an outdoor air temperature of around -2.6oC.

 The outdoor design temperature for your area will be taken from the MCS database – the higher the coldest temperature is, the smaller your heat pump needs to be.
 Unfortunately, there’s not a lot you can do to change this, since the minimum outdoor temperature will depend on where your home is located in the country.

 The only downside to this is whenever the temperature is above this ‘worst case’ air temperature, the heat pump is technically oversized for your heating demand.
 Other factors that weigh into the outdoor design temperature include the wind chill factor, which measures how sheltered or exposed to the elements your home is.

 Surprisingly, the vast majority of inefficient heat pump installations are actually undersized, which is a result of the UK’s inefficient housing stock and it’s general lacking of quality insulation.